bford26/bford26.github.io/pages/projects.md

 feature_row3:
   - image_path: /assets/my_images/code/startScreen.png
     title: "Gauntlet OOP Codesample"
-    excerpt: 'During the 2020 quaritine, I started this project to make a complete demonstration of my OOP skills.
-Typically tedious and boring, I decided to create a codesample that was greatly influenced my by nastalgia for the classic NES video game *Gauntlet*.'
+    excerpt: 'During the 2020 quarantine, I started this project to make a complete demonstration of my OOP skills.
+Typically tedious and boring, I decided to create a codesample that was greatly influenced my by nostalgia for the classic NES video game *Gauntlet*.'
     url: "/projects/gauntlet/"
     btn_label: "Read More"
     btn_class: "btn--primary"